 Protective relays can prevent equipment damage by detecting electrical abnormalities, including overcurrent, undercurrent, overloads and reverse currents.
-In addition, relays are also widely used to switch starting coils, heating elements, pilot lights and audible alarms.
+In addition, these are also widely used to switch starting coils, heating elements, pilot lights and audible alarms.

-Solid state relays do not have to energize a coil or open contacts.
+SSR do not have to energize a coil or open contacts.
 They require lesser voltage for switching and turn on and off faster because there are no physical parts to move.

 There are many types of relay switches available, but many times transistors and MOSFETs are used as the main switching device.
-Transistors provide fast switching control of the relay coil from various sources.
+Transistors provide fast switching control of the coil from various sources.

 A typical relay switch circuit has the coil driven by a NPN transistor switch, TR1 as shown depending on the input voltage level.
 When the Base voltage of the transistor is zero (or negative), the transistor is cut-off and acts as an open switch.
-In this condition, no Collector current flows and the relay coil is de-energised because being current devices, if no current flows into the Base, then no current will flow through the relay coil.
+In this condition, no Collector current flows and is de-energised because being current devices, if no current flows into the Base, then no current will flow through the coil.

 Relay Switch Circuits